– The God Is… Series –

 Christ covers us in his righteousness and cleanses us by the sacrifice of his life for ours.
 His death and resurrection and our faith in him allow us to stand before the holy King and worship him.
 We will follow him as he calls us to go tell others.

-In America, we don’t have a concept of royalty and we don’t like to submit to another’s control.
+In the United States, we don’t have a concept of royalty and we don’t like to submit to another’s control.
 We are known for equality and independence.
 We want to have it our way.
 But in God’s kingdom, we were designed to come under his control and authority.

 Basketball star LeBron James broke a major rule when he met Prince William and Duchess Kate, English royalty.
 LeBron put his arm around Kate when they took a photo.
 Here are some of the rules for meeting royalty: